codidact/qpixel/CONTRIBUTING.md

 don't hear from you for a few weeks, we may assume you've given up working on that issue and give it to someone else.

 ## What's the workflow?
  * First, **you need an issue to work under**.
-Either assign yourself to an existing issue (or request it be assigned to you), or create a new issue and assign yourself to that.
+Look at the current [TODO list](https://github.com/codidact/qpixel/wiki/TODO-list) to find something to work on; follow the instructions there to see what's available, and create an issue once you know what you're going to work on.
  * Second, you can make your changes.
 If you have write access to the repository, create a topic branch (please use the format
    `art/40/add-bells-and-whistles`, i.e. `username/issue-number/brief-description`) and make your changes there; if not, fork the repository and work in your fork.